Kyoto glamping spot GRAX Rurikei is located in Rurikei Onsen, in the central part of Kyoto Prefecture.

 The spacious grounds have 46 glamping sites ranging from glamping tents to bungalows to trailer houses.

-We arrived there a little after 2:00 p.m.
+We arrived at the famous Kyoto glamping site a little after 2:00 p.m.
 There were already several cars in the parking area as check-in is from 2:00 p.m.

-After parking the car we checked in at the Center House.
-After checking in and receiving a brief explanation of how the facilities can be used, we next picked up tableware, cooking utensils, and food supplies.
+After parking the car we checked in at the Center House, where we received a brief explanation of how the facilities can be used.
+We next picked up tableware, cooking utensils, and food supplies.

 The Center House has a Vegetable Marche where various vegetables including local fresh vegetables are displayed.
 You can help yourself to as many as of these vegetables as you would like!
 One of the pleasures here is in using them in any way you like, be it by grilling or in salads!